oprypin/crsfml/docs/tutorials/graphics/shape.md

 ### Rectangles

-To draw rectangles, you can use the [RectangleShape]({{book.api}}/RectangleShape.html) class.
+To draw rectangles, you can use the [SF::RectangleShape][] class.
 It has a single attribute: The size of the rectangle.

 ```crystal
 # define a 120x50 rectangle